1

 The following examples are additional situations where itemization of OB services may be applicable.

-Physicians from different group practice (non-affiliated practitioners) may provide and bill for individual components (that are generally included with global OB billing) when:
+Physicians from different group practice (non-affiliated practitioners) may provide and bill for individual components that are generally included in global OB billing when:

 • The member transfers into or out of a physician or affiliated group practice and services provided do not meet the complete global OB service criteria.

-• The member is referred to another non-group physician during her pregnancy
+• The member is referred to another non-group physician during their pregnancy.

-• The member has the delivery performed by another physician or other health care professional not associated with her regular physician or affiliated group practice
+• The member has the delivery performed by another physician or other health care professional not associated with their regular physician or affiliated group practice.

-• The member terminates or miscarries her pregnancy
+• The member terminates or miscarries their pregnancy.

-• The member changes insurers during her pregnancy.
+• The member changes insurers during their pregnancy.

 Back to Top